A dependent theory with few indiscernibles: Introduction

-This conjuncture is connected to a result by Shelah and Cohen: in \cite{ShCo919}, they proved that a theory is stable iff it can be presented in some sense in a free algebra{} in a fix vocabulary but allowing function symbols with infinite arity.
-If this result could be extended to: a theory is dependent iff it can be represented as an algebra with ordering, then this could be used to prove existence of indiscernibles.
+Conjecture \ref{conj:existence of indiscernibles} also holds in strongly dependent \footnote{For more on strongly dependent theories, see Section \ref{sec:strongly dependent}. } theories: \begin{fact} \cite{Sh863} If $T$ is strongly dependent, then for all $\lambda\geq\left|T\right|$, $\beth_{\left|T\right|^{+}}\left(\lambda\right)\to\left(\lambda^{+}\right)_{T,n}$ for all $n<\omega$. \end{fact} Conjecture \ref{conj:existence of indiscernibles} is connected to a result by Shelah and Cohen: in \cite{ShCo919}, they proved that a theory is stable iff it can be presented in some sense in a free algebra{} with a fixed vocabulary, allowing function symbols with infinite arity.
+If this result could be extended to saying that a theory is dependent iff it can be represented as an algebra with ordering, then this could be used to prove Conjecture \ref{conj:existence of indiscernibles}.

-Despite announcing it, there was a mistake in the proof for dependent theories, and here we shall see a counter-example.
-In the previous paper \cite{KaSh946}, we have shown that: \begin{thm} There exists a countable dependent theory $T$ such that:
+In the previous paper \cite[Theorem 2.11]{KaSh946}, we have shown that: \begin{thm} There exists a countable dependent theory $T$ such that: